 The Constitution was built of hard and resilient live oak with some of her boards a full seven inches thick.

 This ship was built to sail the pre-steel seas and she did a great job of that task for over a decade.

 Paul Revere had a hand in supplying the ship with its formidable skin fashioning the ships copper spikes and skirt ring.

-If you enjoy building model ships you can create the USS Constitution yourself.
+If you enjoy building model ships you can create the Hampton Nautical Wooden USS Constitution Tall Model Ship, 30″ yourself.
 This model goes into exquisite detail of this historical ship.

 In 1803 she was designated the flagship of the Mediterranean squadron under the watchful eye of Captain Edward Preble.
 She saw her first real action protecting American interest in Africa off The Barbary Coast.
 Tripoli was her next stop, blockading the port and bombarding the fortifications until the Tunisians struck a peace treaty.

 The ship patrolled the waters off the coast for nearly two-years after the peace accord was signed, to enforce the order.
 Returning to the friendly confines of The US, she would be re-fitted in Boston and prepared for her next cruise.
 The year was 1812 and relations with the United Kingdom had deteriorated to the point of war.
 As the war with Britain seemed inevitable, the ship was sent to rendezvous at sea with a squadron of ships and prepare for war.

 During The War of 1812 “Old Ironsides” saw plenty of action against the British, the first would be against the British frigate, The Guerriere.
 The Brits found her off the Eastern coast of America and the battle began.
 The shots from The Constitution found their mark and